GRBurst/nix-cloud-scripts/README.md

 You can find installation instructions for nix on the [official website](https://nixos.org/download.html#nix-install-linux).

-To reduce the boilerplate, we add [script-cook](https://github.com/GRBurst/script-cook) as a submodule, so don't forget to add the `--recursive` flag when you clone the repo, e.g.
+To reduce the boilerplate, we depend on [script-cook](https://github.com/GRBurst/script-cook).
+For compatibility with plain bash (if you **don't** use nix-shell) we add it as a submodule, so don't forget to add the `--recursive` flag when you clone the repo, e.g.
+However, this is not necessary if you are utilizing nix.

 ```bash
 git clone --recursive https://github.com/GRBurst/nix-cloud-scripts.git